AbelMSG89/json-synchronized/docs/environment-configuration.md

 ### Automatic Detection

-JSON Synchronizer automatically loads a `.env` file from your workspace root if:
+JSON Synchronized automatically loads a `.env` file from your workspace root if:

 - No custom `envFilePath` is specified in settings
 - The `.env` file exists in the workspace root